fidankhalilbayli/Character-Device-Driver-Module-Playing-the-Master-Mind-Game/README.md

 in an internal buffer in the form "xxxx m+ n- abcd\n" , where "xxxx" is the guess, "m" is the number of in-place digits, "n" is the number of out-of-place digits and "abcd" is the number of guesses so far.
-Each read operation on the device is a regular read from the internal buffer. <br>
+Each read operation on the device is a regular read from the internal buffer. <br><br> Required commands: <br>
-Required commands: <br>
 make -> compile <br>
 sudo insmod ./mastermind.ko mmind_number="1234"  mmind_max_guesses=5 -> set the maximum guess number and the secret number (module parameters)